susiexsun/capstone_project/README.md

 * Noise - there are 500 million tweets a day on Twitter and a large part of it is non-content (e.g. conversations, self-promotion)
 * Quality - Quality is subjective and highly personal

-### The Data and Model
+### The Data

-TWeets and social graphs were obtained from Twitter's REST API and stored in a MongoDB database.
+Tweets and social graphs were obtained from Twitter's REST API and stored in a MongoDB database.

+### The Model

 The algorithm is an ensemble methods that uses Graph Theory and NLP.
 Details on the model and the decision to use them are as follows: